Welcome to the Biosciences LibGuide

 You are likely to use a wide range of different types of information sources for your study and research.
 Use the online support highlighted here to guide your searching.

 You have online access to hundreds of online books that relevant to biological sciences.
 Use the Library Search to search by topic to discover relevant content.
 For example, you could try finding Campbell's Biology : a global approach.

-The Forum Library print books are arranged in Dewey Decimal Classification order.
+Our print books are arranged in Dewey Decimal Classification order.
 This means that books on similar topics are grouped together.
 Find out more on the how to find books guide.

 The vast majority of our journals are available online, allowing 24/7 access wherever you are.